Richardson Electronics (RELL)

 7. Operating Margin

-Looking at the trend in its profitability, Richardson Electronics’s operating margin decreased by 3.3 percentage points over the last five years.
+Analyzing the trend in its profitability, Richardson Electronics’s operating margin decreased by 4.5 percentage points over the last five years.
 This raises questions about the company’s expense base because its revenue growth should have given it leverage on its fixed costs, resulting in better economies of scale and profitability.
 Richardson Electronics’s performance was poor no matter how you look at it - it shows that costs were rising and it couldn’t pass them onto its customers.

-This quarter, Richardson Electronics generated an operating margin profit margin of 1.8%, up 1.2 percentage points year on year.
+This quarter, Richardson Electronics’s breakeven margin was up 1.6 percentage points year on year.
 The increase was encouraging, and because its operating margin rose more than its gross margin, we can infer it was more efficient with expenses such as marketing, R&D, and administrative overhead.

 8. Cash Is King